 Here’s more information about Michigan No-Fault insurance law.

-A. Contact police, assess the scene and make sure everyone is okay.
+Contact police, assess the scene and make sure everyone is okay.
 Since it’s common for trucking companies to send defense attorneys, investigators, and insurance adjusters immediately to the scene to mitigate and lessen the company’s liability, do not speak with them or sign anything.
 Otherwise, you could unknowingly relinquish your rights or put your truck accident case in jeopardy.
-Here’s a checklist of what to do at the scene of a truck accident and what to do after.
+Here’s a checklist of what to do at the scene of a truck accident and what to do after a truck accident.

 We advance the cost of litigation until ultimate resolution of the case.
 This makes it possible for people of all means to hire the most qualified truck accident lawyers.
 Here’s more information on how contingency fees work.
 Take a look at our 100 percent satisfaction guarantee.

 How do I deal with a trucking company and its insurance carriers after a crash?